spgroup/miningframework/README.md

 * Linux/Mac: `groovy -cp src src/main/script/MiningFramework.groovy [options] [input] [output]`

 `[input]` is a mandatory argument and refers to the path of the projects list's file.
 It's useful to type `--help` in the `[options]` field to see more details, including information about parameterization of the input files.

+## Testing
+One can the framework tests by including `src` in the classpath and executing `src/test/TestSuite.groovy`

+This can be done by configuring an IDE or executing the following command in a terminal:
+* Windows: `groovy -cp src src/test/TestSuite.groovy`
+* Linux/Mac: `groovy -cp src src/test/TestSuite.groovy`

+To create new tests, you have to create a git repository with a merge scenario simulating, add it to the `test_repositories` directory and add it to `src/test/input.csv` like a project and then create the Test class.